 I learned of how the Bosnian people live their happy lives, and make do with what they have for their daily requirements.

 A beautiful city with a pebble street leading all the way to the old popular bridge.

 There are many stalls to show off their different kinds of souvenirs.
 I bought some Turkish delight and it was very sweet.

 The long wait at the borders made me feel tired, and when I had reached my destination it had become much hotter.

 My long walk in the scorching heat made me even more tired, nevertheless, I enjoyed looking around and got some photographs taken to share with my readers.

-I have noticed that the surrounding streets and buildings are still ruins since the wartime, and now realize why so many Bosnian people come to Croatia for better living.
+I have noticed the surrounding streets and buildings are still ruins since the wartime, and now realize why so many Bosnian people come to Croatia for better living.

 The close borders and short distances makes it easy for the Bosnian people to come to Dubrovnik, the main town, one of the best attractions for tourism in Croatia.